How to handle grievances raised during disciplinary procedures

 - Where the grievance is unrelated to the disciplinary action, run the two procedures in parallel.

-- Remember that, following the repeal of the statutory dispute resolution procedures, there is no provision for grievances to be dealt with under a formal grievance procedure where the employment has ended.
+- Be aware that there is no requirement for grievances to be dealt with under a formal grievance procedure where the employment has ended.

 - Consider reviewing workplace procedures to ensure that they allow issues to be dealt with flexibly and promptly.